Wednesday, January 29, 2020

 Friday, January 3, 2020

-HEALTHWATCH: TERRI GARR
+HEALTHWATCH: TERI GARR

 Teri Garr, who has appeared in films from Tootsie to Young Frankenstein, is expected to be discharged from the hospital on Tuesday after an overnight stay.